 Minuteman II, first launched in 1964, was capable of striking from six to eight targets with far greater accuracy than its predecessor.
 The next version, Minuteman III, was first launched in 1968, with more accuracy, range and target capability.
 By 1975, the 1,000 Minuteman U.S. missiles were either Minuteman IIs or IIIs.

-The company will continue to support the Air Force with system evaluation, testing, training and modernization at least through the year 2010.
+The company continues to support the Air Force with system evaluation, testing, training and modernization.

 Minuteman III Guidance Replacement Program home page

 - LGM-30A: 50 feet

 - LGM-30B: 55 feet 9 inches

 ||More than 6,000 miles

 ||Three solid-fuel rocket engines

 ||80 feet deep, 12 feet in diameter; each site surface area 2 to 3 acres